 “Sorry about that.
 I should have been here to put a halt to it.”

 “You’ve got nothing to apologize for.
 How did you hear about it?”

 “One of the servants.
 And before that, word came that there was disturbance at the justice’s manse.
 Though nobody could fill me in on the particulars.”

 Eikou said with a sad smile, “Because it happened at the front gate.
 A few nosy servants must have overheard.
 Well, fine.
 People will talk.”
 He directed his gaze out the window.
 A cool breeze wafted in from the dark garden.
 Fall was coming.

-“What if the Department of Justice or the Shoushikou to catch wind of such goings-on?”
+“What happens if the Department of Justice or the Shoushikou catch wind of such goings-on?”

-“What happens is this appeal gets remanded.
+“What happens is that this appeal would get remanded.
 That enough is for sure.”

 Even as he answered Hogetsu’s question, such an outcome struck him as an acceptable turn of events.
 This case was too much for him to handle.
-Not only get removed from the proceedings, if he bungled things badly enough, he could lose his judgeship.
-And that might not be such a bad turn of events either.
+Not only would he get removed from the proceedings, but if he bungled things badly enough, he could lose his judgeship.
+That might not be such a bad turn of events either.

 Eikou looked at Hogetsu.
 “Whatever happens may affect you as well.”

-Hogetsu crouched down next to Eikou’s chair and clasped Eikou’s hand in his.
+Hogetsu crouched down next to Eikou’s chair and clasped Eikou’s hand.
 “Please don’t worry about hypotheticals like that.”